Last updated: June 1, 2026

 All three assessment criteria are met with depth and attention to detail.
 The student combines theoretical marketing concepts with a realistic and strategic approach to tourism marketing."

-Learning Outcome 3: INCOMPLETE
+Learning Outcome 3: PASS

 Learning Outcome 4: PASS